paulcbauer/citationsr/README.md

 The functions contained should help to

+1. Save data on studies whose citations we want to investigate: study_data()
-1. Scrape a study's citations
+2. Scrape a study's citations: get_wos_citations()
-2. Scrape the fulltext (PDFs) of those citations
+3. Scrape the fulltext (PDFs) of those citations: gen_ris() and fetch_paperpiledocs()
-3. Extract text from those PDFs and save in text files
+4. Extract text from those PDFs and save in text files: extract_text()
-4. Clean the extracted text documents
+5. Clean the extracted text documents: clean_text()
-5. Identify whether those documents really cite the study of interest
+6. Identify whether those documents really cite the study of interest: identify_study_in_text()
+7. Delete certain sections in texts: delete_reference_section()
-6. Extract citations cases from these documents
+8. Extract citations cases from these documents: extract_citation_cases()
-7. Clean the extracted citation cases
+9. Clean the extracted citation cases: clean_citation_cases()
-8. Classify the citation cases
+10. Classify the citation cases: future...